Streamlining Static Web Development

 Easily Invoke a Zero-Configured Static Web Server

-There exist readily available ways of invoking a zero-configured static web server that assumes the current working directory is the document root.
+Depending on the environment, there are readily available ways of invoking a zero-configured static web server that assumes the current working directory is the document root.

 In the Node.js environment, this is accomplished by installing the appropriate package: